Skip to main content

 Rules for AI

-Add the enforcement rule to a Windsurf rules file so Cascade automatically follows the l6e lifecycle.
+Add the rule to a Windsurf rules file so Cascade automatically follows the l6e lifecycle every session.

 Example conversation starter